Want to know the different Parts Of A Watch are?

 Sure, you may already know what a watch buckle or bracelet is, but since we are looking at the critical parts of a watch, it’s only normal to include it in our guide.

 Except, of course, what you have is a pocket watch; every wristwatch we have come across has some type of bracelet or strap.

 And just so you know, straps and bracelets can be made from different types of materials.

 For the most part, most dress watches feature stainless steel bracelets, and that’s because these types of watches have a high-end polished finish.

 Another thing you should keep in mind is that the materials a watch strap is made from depend significantly on its functionality.

 If you are interested in a dive watch, you’ll most likely notice that the watch features a rubber or polyurethane-based strap.

 Watch strap materials

 On the one hand, leather straps can be made from calfskin, lizard skin to more exotic materials like crocodile, ostrich, alligator, or even toad skin.

 Other options like satin straps, nylon straps, and rubber straps are increasingly showing up on many conventional watches today.

 When it comes to watch straps or bracelets, we like that many watch brands are making their watches and straps interchangeable.
-With this option, users can play around with how they want to step out.

 Watch buckle and clasp.